riboseinc/jekyll-theme-open-project/README.md

 Two kinds of docs can coexist on a given open project site:

 - Project-wide documentation.
-It’s well-suited for describing the idea behind the project, the “whys”, for tutorials and similar.
+It's well-suited for describing the idea behind the project, the "whys", for tutorials and similar.
 - Documentation specific to a piece of software (of which there can be more than one for any given open project).
 This may go in detail about that piece of software, and things like implementation specifics, extended installation instructions,